Trauma and PTSD therapy in Denver

 Meet our therapists

 As a therapist-owned practice, we care about helping you heal, grow, and thrive.
-All of our therapists take a client-focused approach to counseling and approach each session with a commitment to your progress and growth.
+We take a client-focused approach to counseling and approach each session with a commitment to your progress and growth.

 Availability

-We’re always accepting new clients at our conveniently located offices in DenverGreenwood VillageLone Tree, and Arvada, and all of our therapists can meet with clients online.
+We’re always accepting new clients at our conveniently located offices in DenverGreenwood VillageLone Tree, and Arvada.
+All of our therapists can meet with clients online.

-Because we have a large team of therapists with a wide range of specialties, we work with clients of all ages, backgrounds, and life experiences.
 You are welcome here.
-We can match you with a therapist who matches your goals, location, and schedule.
+Because we have a large team with a wide range of specialties and trainings, we work with clients of all ages, backgrounds, and life stages.

-To support your mental health journey, our therapists are trained in some of the most effective forms of therapy available today, including EMDR, Ketamine-Assisted Psychotherapy, CBT, DBT, and IFS.
+To support your mental health journey, our team is trained in some of the most effective forms of therapy available today, including EMDR, Ketamine-Assisted Psychotherapy, Brainspotting, CBT, DBT, and IFS.

 Insurance information

-We’re out of network with insurance and Tricare and are unable to take Medicaid or Medicare.
-Unlike many therapy practices, we don’t charge separate intake or administration fees or charge more for specialized therapy methods like EMDR.
+Unlike many Denver therapy practices, we don’t charge separate intake or administration fees or charge more for your first session or specialized therapy methods like EMDR.

 Get matched with a therapist

-Contact us today, and one of our therapists will reach out to you directly.
+Contact us today, and one of our therapists will reach out to you directly, usually the same day.

 Cherry Creek •